jonmcgill/ckrec/app/liturgy/content.md

-The Church is God’s assembly called out of the world to be a people distinct in government, culture, and worship.
+<span>T</span>he Church is God’s assembly called out of the world to be a people distinct in government,
+culture, and worship.
 The Scriptures exhort us to meet together for the purpose of worship.
 Often the primary questions people have are; "Am I having a good time?", "Are we moved by the sermon?", "Are we having good fellowship?"
 While some of these questions touch legitimate